 It seems like we’ve been waiting for the better part of a decade for some order to emerge from the chaos.
-The union taking a firm guiding hand and imposing structure on the industry.
+The union took a firm guiding hand and imposed structure on the industry.
 A major Internet-age player consolidating the online space to create a dominant clearinghouse, hopefully operating on a meritocratic and transparent basis.
 Someone to lead us out of the wilderness and establish order.

 Those things aren’t coming.

 The union remains too focused elsewhere, and too sclerotic in its processes, despite the best efforts of some of the leading lights in our industry.
 It’s been demonstrated that even with millions of dollars, consolidating the online space is too much for any industry company to bite off.
 And the business is saturated with gurus and messiahs ranging from the truly career-shaping to purveyors of the foulest snake oil, but none of whom have a one-size-fits-all answer for everyone.